Workday Review 2026 - Features, Pricing & Deals

 How user-friendly is Workday for employees?

-Most employees find Workday fairly easy to use after a short learning period.
+Most employees find Workday easy to use after a short learning period.
 The interface is clean and works well on both computers and mobile devices.
 Common tasks like updating personal information, requesting time off, and viewing pay stubs are straightforward.
 The mobile app lets employees handle these tasks on the go.
-However, some users report that advanced features and reporting tools can be tricky to master without proper training.
+However, the platform has a steep learning curve for advanced features and reporting tools, which can be tricky to master without proper training.
 Your company should plan for initial training sessions to help everyone get comfortable with the system.

 What kind of support does Workday offer?

 Workday provides several support options based on your subscription level.
 All customers get access to their support portal with documentation, how-to guides, and community forums.
 They also offer phone and email support for technical issues.
 Workday releases two major updates yearly, and they'll notify you about these changes in advance.
 For the best experience, many companies assign internal "Workday champions" who receive extra training and can help other employees.
-Support response times are generally good but can vary during peak periods.
+Some users report that support response times can be slow, which is worth considering when planning your support strategy.

 Other Tools To Check Out